 - The original Final Fantasy Tactics has a few classes whose abilities revolve around breaking your weapons or other equipment.
 This drastically decreases your stats, is expensive or even impossible to replace, and can be quite problematic if in a series of battles.
 Samurai accept the possibility that their katanas may break if they use their special skills.

-- In God Of War 2, Kratos snaps Perseus' sword, but Perseus keeps attacking with his shield and sling.
+- In God of War II, Kratos snaps Perseus' sword and crushes his magic helmet, but Perseus keeps attacking with his shield and sling.

-- In 3, Kratos' Blades Of Athena are eroded by the River Styx, so he replaces them with the Blades Of Exile.
+- Kratos' Blades Of Athena are eroded by the River Styx, so he replaces them with the Blades Of Exile.
 In the final battle, Zeus destroys all of Kratos' weapons.

 - Shepard pulls a heroic variant on Kai Leng.
-If you take the Renegade interrupt after the final fight with him, Shepard will spin around and backhand his sword, then draw an omniblade and gut Leng like a fish.
+If you take the Renegade interrupt after the final fight with him, Shepard will spin around and smash his sword to bits with a backhand, then draw an omniblade and gut Leng like a fish.

 - Any player of Mabinogi has had a weapon wear out in the middle of a dungeon at least once.